sanatg/passwordmaker.in-2/README.md

 8. [Firebase](https://console.firebase.google.com/)

 # Maintenance and upcoming updates

 Hi my name is Sanat Gupta i have created PassWordMaker and i will maintain it i am open for contributions

+# Permission

+You cannot reuse the code unless you credit the author @sanatg.

 consider following me if you like this program